countable-web/open-source-corporation/admin/PROCESSES.md

 # Purpose

-Slowly evolve our company's processes to produce better, more meaningful work faster, and have more fun doing it.
+Slowly evolve our company's processes to produce better, more meaningful work faster, achieve our missiong, and have more fun doing it.
 Processes have a cost, so we want the minimum set to accomplish this.

 ## Identifying Where We Need Processes